ankandrew/ig-image-scraper/README.md

 Then download the chrome driver from [here](https://chromedriver.chromium.org/downloads) according to your Chrome version.
 When creater `Scraper` object make sure to pass the correct path to the driver.

+### Disclaimer

+This tool is for educational purposes only.